dennisthegamer/KillStats/README.md

 # KillStats

-A Minecraft Fabric mod that tracks your entity kills during gameplay sessions, estimates drop values in Emeralds, and displays live statistics via a configurable in-game HUD overlay.
+A Minecraft Fabric mod that tracks your entity kills during gameplay sessions and displays live statistics via a configurable in-game HUD overlay.

 ## Features